FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/Web_Admin.md

 ## Login

-Open a browser and navigate to \[webUIIP]:\[PORT]
+Open a browser and navigate to `[webUIIP]:[PORT]`.

-_For example 127.0.0.1:5000_
+_For example `127.0.0.1:5000`_

 **![](https://lh3.googleusercontent.com/xa4RIr_gRTz7OpGNDYsBhErMMTcIsFTtq-WpCatakRI_lxVUpPzDXolfPcJ06R9IRpjgTIlNQJ37qCzhrt2npicyL8bPFJXQHivUAesow5M0-Lqd5VFJJL9NMEZzvFvxway2q5ttolLA5ArA5xAZ)**

-Insert the user and password created with the function “System User” (see 4.1).
+Insert the user and password created with the function "System User" (see 4.1).

 Click login

-The function “Don't have an account?**Create**” could be useful to provide anyone with the link to the UI with the ability to create a System user.
-For security purposes it’s disabled in the standard configuration and his activation should be avoided
+The function "Don't have an account? **Create**" could be useful to provide anyone with the link to the UI with the ability to create a System user.
+For security purposes it’s disabled in the standard configuration and his activation should be avoided.

 First login can be done using: